Skip to content

 Auth0 delegates verification to the auth0-api-python SDK (install with the auth0 extra).
 It is itself a ScopesAuth, so authenticated() and requires() work the same way; verify() returns Auth0's verified claims dict:

-from fastapi_views.auth.auth0 import Auth0
+from fastapi_views.integrations.auth0 import Auth0

 api_client = ApiClient(